mmerabet42/ft_ls/README.md

 Here we gave 3 different options, `Y`, `l` and `t`.
 The `Y` option colors the output, the `l` option prints more details, and the `t` option sort the files by modification time.

-Here is a table of all the available option
+Here is a table of all the available options

 | Option | Description |
 | --- | --- |